evinbg/Tree-Print-Project/README.md

 ## Compiling Instructions
 I created this project on Microsoft Visual Studio 2022, so creating a new empty C++ project and inserting the files into the Source Files should allow the code to run in Visual Studio.
-You have to put the multilist_input.txt file in the Visual Studio project's directory, which usually looks something like: `C:\Users\Username\source\repos\Tree_Print\Tree_Print\`
+You have to put the input.txt file in the Visual Studio project's directory, which usually looks something like: `C:\Users\Username\source\repos\Tree_Print\Tree_Print\`

 I also included a makefile, so the code can run on the Unix command line.
 The command to run the